jaredpalmer/formik/website2/src/pages/docs/overview.md

 Read below for more information...

-!> Here be dragons.
-Proceed with caution! danger

-=> You are victorious!
-Great victory!

-~> Warning

--> success

 ### Complementary Packages

 As you can see above, validation is left up to you.
 Feel free to write your own